lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Editorial changes:

 * Added an Implementation Consideration section explaining why private keys need to contain the public keys.
+* Added a security consideration about key reuse.

 Still to do in a future version: